daniel-molina/visualequation/README.md

 $ python2 -m pip install --user --upgrade visualequation

-On the other hand, if you have the sources, after running the Building instructions you can generate a package
+On the other hand, if you have the sources, the first step is to generate the LaTeX symbols used by the program:

+$ python2 populate_symbols.py

+It will late a bit.

+After that, you can generate a package

 $ python2 setup.py bdist_wheel

 and install it

 $ cd dist

 $ python2 -m pip install --user visualequation-\<version\>-py2-none-any.whl

 $ cd -

 where you substitute <version> by the version number of the file generated in dist/.
-Changing current directory is important because pip refuse to install it from sources directory
+Changing current directory, as done, is important in some cases because some versions of pip can refuse to install it where placed in the sources directory.

 ## Running visualequation

-To execute the program, just run in whatever directory
+To execute the program, just run

 $ visualequation

 in whatever current directory.
+It should work if you included ~/.local/bin in your PATH as indicated above.

 ## Usage/Instructions